MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Complete:**

      - Completed request are received in this stage. and use to track the status of the request.
+     - Retirement process will complete with Final Exit visa and Final Settlement to Employee.

 | [Home](#human-resource-management) | [Main](#employee-retirement) | [Back](#retirement-request) |